Alexander-Arnold leads Liverpool to 13-point lead in EPL - WHIZ News

 “I can write the story myself: ‘Never before in the history of British football has a team had a bigger lead and lost the lead,'” Liverpool manager Juergen Klopp said.
 “That sounds in my ear negative so why should we think about that?”

-There was no doubting the significance of the occasion to Leicester, which turbo-charged a 10-match prematch build-up.
+There was no doubting the significance of the occasion to Leicester, which turbo-charged a 10-minute prematch buildup.

 From cannons exploding fire to a light show, Leicester raised the tension.
 It just couldn’t manage a shot in the first half in a meek surrender when the defensive high line was exposed and Liverpool relished launching counterattacks.